Junk Car Statistics

 4.0+

 Electric vehicles remain much younger than the overall fleet.
-As EV sales growth slows, the average age is expected to rise as the existing fleet ages.
+As EV sales growth slows, the average age is expected to rise.

 Source: S&P Global Mobility